 Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2020.

-Following the release of virtual voice assistants from big-hitters Amazon, Apple and Google, wireless speakers have never been so full of smarts.
-Whether you want to know if it's likely to rain today, how many teeth an adult dog should have (it's 42 – 20 on the top jaw and 22 on the bottom.
-You're welcome) or a recipe for sourdough, Alexa, Siri and Google Assistant can now be found nestled inside a certain speakers, waiting patiently for your next request.
+Virtual voice assistant speakers from big-hitters such as Amazon, Apple and Google have never been so full of smarts.
+Whether you want to know today's pollen count, how many calories are in a hard-boiled egg (155) or quick, failsafe dinner recipes, Alexa, Siri and Google Assistant can now be found nestled inside certain speakers, waiting patiently for your next request.

-Alexa, Apple and Google Assistant devices aren't just fonts of knowledge, either.
-These speakers play music over Bluetooth or wi-fi and, depending on the brand, you also have access to a number of different music streaming services, including Apple Music and Spotify.
+Siri, Alexa and Google Assistant aren't just humble fonts of knowledge, either.
+These speakers play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music and Spotify.

 But what should you look for when choosing a smart speaker?